JunjieHu/cs769-assignments/assignment2/README.md

 `prepare_submit.py` can help to create(1) or check(2) the to-be-submitted zip file.
 It will throw assertion errors if the format is not expected, and we will *not accept submissions that fail this check*.
 Usage: (1) To create and check a zip file with your outputs, run `python3 prepare_submit.py path/to/your/output/dir CAMPUSID`, (2) To check your zip file, run `python3 prepare_submit.py path/to/your/submit/zip/file.zip CAMPUSID`

 ### Grading
-* A+: You additionally implement something else on top of the requirements for A, and achieve significant accuracy improvements.
+* 100: You additionally implement something else on top of the requirements for the score of 100, and achieve significant accuracy improvements.
 Please write down the things you implemented and experiments you performed in the report.
 You are also welcome to provide additional materials such as commands to run your code in a script and training logs.
     * perform [continued pre-training](https://arxiv.org/abs/2004.10964) using the MLM objective to do domain adaptation
     * try [alternative fine-tuning algorithms](https://www.aclweb.org/anthology/2020.acl-main.197)
     * add other model components on top of the model
-* A: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` and ``--option finetune`` code that achieves comparable accuracy to our reference implementation
+* 95: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` and ``--option finetune`` code that achieves comparable accuracy to our reference implementation
-* A-: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` and ``--option finetune`` code but accuracy is not comparable to the reference.
+* 90: You implement all the missing pieces and the original ``classifier.py`` with ``--option pretrain`` and ``--option finetune`` code but accuracy is not comparable to the reference.
-* B+: All missing pieces are implemented and pass tests in ``sanity_check.py`` (bert implementation) and ``optimizer_test.py`` (optimizer implementation)
+* 85: All missing pieces are implemented and pass tests in ``sanity_check.py`` (bert implementation) and ``optimizer_test.py`` (optimizer implementation)
-* B or below: Some parts of the missing pieces are not implemented.
+* 80 or below: Some parts of the missing pieces are not implemented.

 ### Acknowledgement
 Parts of the code are from the [`transformers`](https://github.com/huggingface/transformers) library ([Apache License 2.0](./LICENSE)).